-Here’s what you should know about receiving a liposuction in Colorado Springs from plastic surgeon, Gregory J. Liebscher, MD, FACS:
+Here’s what you should know about receiving a liposuction procedure in Colorado Springs from plastic surgeon, Gregory J. Liebscher, MD, FACS:

 Today, liposuction is a very popular procedure to get done.
 Liposuction, which is also known as lipectomy, is a procedure that removes excess fat from the body.
 This procedure uses a sucking technique in order to help patients lose weight.

 Liposuction can be used anywhere on the body, with the exception of the face and neck.
 Popular areas that patients like to target with liposuction include the thighs, upper arms, stomach, as well as the buttocks.
 This procedure is mostly recommended for those struggling with weight loss or with stubborn areas of the body that aren’t responding to diet and exercise plans.

 Liposuction is becoming so popular that it was actually the second most common plastic surgery procedure done for women in 2008, and was the third most popular plastic surgery procedure for men.
 Liposuction is a procedure that may be performed at the same time as another cosmetic procedure such as facelift, breast reduction, breast lift, or a tummy tuck.

 Board-certified plastic surgeon, as well as Mayo clinic specialist, Gregory J. Liebscher, MD, FACS, is a great recommendation for plastic surgery.
 Dr. Liebscher works hard at enhancing the appearance of many men and women through liposuction.
 If patients are looking to achieve great, natural results, setting up a consultation with Dr. Liebscher is highly recommended.

 In this video, Dr. Greg Liebscher explains the liposuction procedure and the associated risks and likely outcomes: